tyrellto/basketball-free-throw-prediction/README.md

 </p>

 ### Data Collection:
 Data was captured using live motion capture of team members attempting to do basketball free throws from a designated distance.
 The software employed for this task was **Brekel Body v3** [link](https://brekel.com/brekel-body-v3/) in conjunction with three depth perception Azure cameras.
 Brekel Body v3 contains pretrained body tracking models to use for inference with a NVIDIA GPU(A high end one like a RTX 2080 is recommended).
-We used one of our teammates computers to do inference, where we had the three cameras were connected to his PC.
+We used one of our teammates computers to do inference, where we had the three cameras connected to his PC.

 Below is the type of camera that we used: [link to buy](https://www.microsoft.com/en-us/d/azure-kinect-dk/8pp5vxmd9nhq?activetab=pivot:overviewtab)